 Computer Configuration/ Administrative Templates/ System

-- Once you find this policy, double clicks the same to open the respective window.
+• Once you find this policy, double click the same to open the respective window.

-- Now, run each of the below codes separately.
-They are meant for stopping the essential core services –
+• Now, run each of the below codes separately.
+They are meant to stop the essential core services –

 net stop bits